Independence/Democracy

-Independence/Democracy (IND/DEM) was a Eurosceptic political group active during the 2004–2009 term of the European Parliament.
-The group was the successor to the Europe of Democracies and Diversities (EDD) group.
+Independence/Democracy (IND/DEM) was a Eurosceptic political group that operated in the European Parliament between 2004 and 2009.
+At its height in 2004, it had 37 MEPs and it only existed during the European Parliament's 6th term.
+It was affiliated with the Eurosceptic Europeans United for Democracy party.

-The group collapsed following the 2009 European elections after losing many of its MEPs and was succeeded by Europe of Freedom and Democracy (EFD) for the 2009–2014 term of the European Parliament.
+Ideologically, IND/DEM was strongly opposed to the European Union and positioned on the radical right within the right-wing spectrum.
+It was a very heterogeneous grouping; it also included parties such as the UK Independence Party, Greek Popular Orthodox Rally, French Movement for France, League of Polish Families, and Lega Nord.
+After the 2009 European Parliament election, IND/DEM lost many of its MPs and was dissolved in favour of the Europe of Freedom and Democracy (EFD).
+In comparison, EFD was far-right group that was nationalist and more strongly opposed immigration than IND/DEM.

 History

 The 2004 European Parliament elections were reported as a good result for Eurosceptic parties.
 37 MEPs (33 on 20 July, with four more the next day) from the UK Independence Party (UKIP), June Movement (Denmark), Movement for France (France), Northern League (Italy), ChristianUnion – Reformed Political Party (Netherlands), Popular Orthodox Rally (Greece), June List (Sweden), Independent Democrats (Czech Republic), the League of Polish Families (Poland) and an Independent MEP from the Republic of Ireland, joined in the first week of the new Parliament to form the Eurosceptic group called "Independence/Democracy" (IND/DEM), succeeding the group called "Europe of Democracies and Diversities" (EDD) that had existed during the European Parliament's 1999–2004 term.

 In the first week, IND/DEM assigned a UKIP MEP to the Committee on Women's Rights and Gender Equality.
 The MEP, Godfrey Bloom, promptly made comments including "No self-respecting small businessman with a brain in the right place would ever employ a lady of child-bearing age" and "I am here to represent Yorkshire women who always have dinner on the table when you get home.
 I am going to promote men's rights."
 The remarks engendered outrage from a range of fellow politicians.

 One UKIP MEP never made it to IND/DEM.
 MEP Ashley Mote was expelled from UKIP prior to IND/DEM's formation when it became known that he faced charges for housing benefit fraud.
 Mote went on to join the far-right Identity, Tradition, Sovereignty group before being convicted in 2007.